-Optimum Movement prides itself in providing a friendly, welcoming environment for children and their parents.
-Our therapists and staff are carefully chosen for their expert knowledge and experience as well as their ability to engage with the children we see.
+Optimum Movement prides itself in providing a friendly, welcoming environment for clients.
+Our therapists and staff are carefully chosen for their expert knowledge and experience.
+For those therapists working with children, we also ensure a proven capability to engage with the children they see.
 This ensures we are able to deliver a playful and enjoyable therapy experience for the child.

 FIONA CANNY (BOccThy)

 Principal Therapist / Director

 Fiona is a highly respected Occupational Therapist with a wealth of experience, including over 15 years specialising in paediatrics.